yuyu78/music-time/README.md

 * Have an easy understanding of the website
 * Find quickly the instrument the customer by using the search bar or select category, product on the navbar
 * Be able to make a purchase
-* Have clear information about the product, music classes, about the shop
+* Have clear information about the product, about the shop

 **Need**:
 * Able to add, edit, search and delete the product